undergrad-partner-school

 Retention Rate

-The freshman retention rate for Pennsylvania College of Technology was 77% in 2023, a reflection of the high standards and excellent educational experience at this school.
+The freshman retention rate for Pennsylvania College of Technology was 75.3% in 2024, a clear indication of the excellence and value of the educational experience at this school.

 Student Body

-Picking a school that is the best place for you is not a simple task.
-You can get a better insight into a school's culture and life by finding out more about its student body.
+Making the choice of which school is the best match for you is not easy.
+You can have a better understanding of the school's culture and way of life by learning more about the student body.

 Main Student Body